MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMEnrollmentProxyPoint.md

 ```

 ## DESCRIPTION
-The **Add-CMEnrollmentProxyPoint** cmdlet adds an enrollment proxy point to a Microsoft System Center Configuration Manager site.
+The **Add-CMEnrollmentProxyPoint** cmdlet adds an enrollment proxy point to a Configuration Manager site.
 An enrollment proxy point is a site system role.

 When Configuration Manager enrolls a mobile device, it installs a Configuration Manager client.